Disclaimer: This post might contain affiliate links, which means we get a small commission if you make a purchase (at no extra cost to you).

 If you’re looking to add some history to your hike, take the Clay Furnace Trail to an old iron furnace to learn more about local industries of the past.
 The Civilian Conservation Corps also build historic pavilions in the 1930s.
 Extend your visit by staying at one of the two dozen campsites around the park!

 Located a short drive from Morgantown, Cheat Lake is a perfect place to spend a day on the water.
 Cheat Lake offers a number of marinas and launches for kayaks, boats, and paddleboards.
 Our favorite place to visit is Sunset Beach Marina, where you can kayak by a peninsula with beautiful lakehouses nestled in the trees.
 This 13-mile long lake was built in the 1920s when the Cheat River was dammed to build a hydroelectric facility.
 A century earlier, a large ironworks was located on the Cheat River at Ice’s Ferry, which was supplied with raw iron by the Henry Clay Furnace at present-day Coopers Rock State Forest.

 Cheat Lake Park

-Cheat Lake also has a small park where you can launch your own boats, enjoy a playground with your family, or go swimming in a designated swimming area.
+Cheat Lake also has a small park where you can launch boats, enjoy a playground with your family, or swim in a designated area.
 At Cheat Lake Park, you can catch the 4.5-mile rail-trail that will walk you along the shore of the lake!

-After kayaking, you can cool off in one of the designated swimming areas or enjoy a good meal at a nearby restaurant.
+After kayaking, you can cool off in a designated swimming area or enjoy a good meal at a nearby restaurant.

 Take pictures at West Virginia Botanic Garden